Vyral/base-template/_posts/2018-08-14-do-you-know-about-the-month-of-miracles.md

 {% include youtube.html %}

-This is a special month for our team.
-Here’s how we’re giving back to those in need through the Children’s Miracle Network.
+<p style="text-align: center;"><em>This is a special month for our team.
+Here’s how we’re giving back to those in need through the Children’s Miracle Network.</em></p>

 August is the Month of Miracles on our team.
 You may have seen the “Miracle Home” banners on some RE/MAX properties, and it’s basically how we raise money for the Phoenix Children’s Hospital and the Children’s Miracle Network.